Purdue-CS193/homework-0-Jon-Hurley/index.md

 **BOLDED**

+# Jon Hurley's First CS193 Homework

+### Things I love about CS 193:
+- The attitude of the instructors.
+- The no traditional quizzes!
+- The feel of the class.
+- The icebreakers!

 ### Jekyll Themes

 Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/kalutes/CS193_Fall18_Lab1/settings).
 The name of this theme is saved in the Jekyll `_config.yml` configuration file.